Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Transmission Model of OFDM PASS

 \section{Transmission Model of OFDM PASS}

-As shown in Fig.~\ref{system}, we consider a system with a single dielectric waveguide with length $L_{\rm{WG}}$ placed at height $h$ along the x-axis.
+As shown in Fig.~\ref{system}, we consider a downlink PASS with a single dielectric waveguide placed at height $h$ along the x-axis.
 An access point (AP) feeds the waveguide at $x=0$. $N$ PAs are located at positions ${x}_n$ ($n=1,\ldots,N$) along the waveguide.
 The system serves a single-antenna user at ${\boldsymbol{\psi}}_u = (x_u, y_u, 0)$ using OFDM with $P$ subcarriers at frequencies $f_p$ ($p=1,\ldots,P$).
 In PASS, signal transmission is characterized by three principal stages: initial propagation along the dielectric waveguide, subsequent coupling to the PAs, and finally, free-space radiation from the PAs to the user.